Mending Relationships Destroyed by Substance Addiction

 As with all relationships, whether it involves drugs or alcohol misuse or not, there are general guidelines to follow in order to have a healthy connection with one another.

-Boundary-setting guidelines for healthy relationships:
+Here are some boundary-setting guidelines for healthy relationships:

 - Learn to say “no” in order to set boundaries.
 Being honest with an individual when they ask for something you aren’t comfortable with doing is a way to set a boundary.
 This also avoids feelings of resentment and anger, which are more than likely to evolve due to doing something that you really don’t want to do.